 From here it’s a short hop to the ever-expanding Museum of London to learn all about London’s history since prehistoric times, including the big nasties such as the Black Death and the Great Fire.
 Try to coincide your visit with one of the plentiful family-oriented events.

-Make time for the V&A decorative-arts museum (which includes displays on fashion) – while not as immediately family-friendly as its neighbours, it has discovery areas for kids, a Free Art Fun desk running family activities, and themed backpacks and trails.
+Have great days out in ‘Museumland’ in South Kensington, where ‘the big three’ of the Science Museum, Natural History Museum and Victoria & Albert Museum (V&A) rub shoulders.
+In fact, since all of them are gargantuan, you’ll need much more than a day to do justice to any single one.
+While not as immediately family-friendly as its neighbours, the V&A decorative-arts museum (which includes displays on fashion) has discovery areas for kids, family activities, and themed backpacks and trails.
 And one of London’s best-kept secrets is the V&A’s Museum of Childhood out in Bethnal Green to the east.

 Perfect for Toddlers

 Battersea Park Children’s Zoo, a well-kept secret south of the river, with small animals (otters, owls, lemurs and so on), a farmyard and a superb playground.